den-sq/ouroboros/README.md

 ## Python Setup

 The following steps are here to streamline the setup process for Python.
-For more advanced development, like testing PyInstaller, or if you encounter any issues, you may need to follow the instructions available in the [Python README](./python/README.md).
+For more advanced development or if you encounter any issues, you may need to follow the instructions available in the [Python README](./python/README.md).

+**Easier Python Option (No Python Setup)**

+If you only plan on developing the Electron app and not the Python package, there is no need to setup Python.

+Running `npm run dev` in the Electron app will automatically build and start the Python server inside of Docker.

+This may take up to a minute the first time, but after that, it will be almost instantaneous.

 ### 1. Install Python